UK's Starmer says Europe is at ‘crossroads in history’ as leaders agree to steps to Ukraine peace

 Europe has been anxious since Trump initiated direct peace talks with Putin, who had been isolated by most Western leaders since invading Ukraine three years ago.
 The scramble to remain relevant and protect European interests as their once stalwart ally appeared to be cozying up to Putin was even more troubling when Trump called Zelenskyy a dictator and falsely said Ukraine started the war.

-Meetings last week had provided some hope — until Zelenskyy’s trip to the White House.
+Meetings last week had provided some hope — until Zelenskyy’s trip to the White House on Friday.

-Visits to the Oval Office by French President Emmanuel Macron, who had declared his visit a “turning point,” and Starmer were seen as steps in the right direction.
-The meetings were cordial and Trump even took a gentler tone toward Ukraine, though he would not commit to providing U.S. security guarantees and maintained Europe would need to provide peacekeeping troops.
+Visits to the Oval Office by Starmer and French President Emmanuel Macron, who had declared his visit a “turning point," were seen as steps in the right direction.
+The meetings were cordial and Trump even took a gentler tone toward Ukraine, though he would not commit to providing U.S. security guarantees and maintained that Europe would need to provide peacekeeping troops.

-Within 12 hours of Starmer’s return from Washington, the talk of peace seemed to collapse as Vice President JD Vance berated Zelenskyy for challenging Trump’s assertions that Putin could be trusted.
+Within 12 hours of Starmer’s return from Washington, the talk of peace seemed to collapse as Trump and Vice President JD Vance berated Zelenskyy for challenging Trump’s assertions that Putin could be trusted.

-During a press conference, Starmer rejected the suggestion that the U.S. was no longer a reliable ally.
+During his Sunday press conference, Starmer rejected the suggestion that the U.S. was no longer a reliable ally.

 “There are no two countries as closely aligned as our two countries and our defense, our security and intelligence is intertwined in a way no two other countries are, so it’s an important and reliable ally for us,” he said.